KhronosGroup/glTF-Tutorials/gltfTutorial/gltfTutorial_014_AdvancedMaterial.md

 },
 ```

 The `shininess` parameter is a single floating point value, and the remaining parameters are 4D floating point vectors containing the red, green, blue and alpha components of the colors.
-They all have default values that are directly passed to the renderer, as show in the [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md#technique-parameter-values in techniques-or-materials) section.
+They all have default values that are directly passed to the renderer, as shown in the [Materials and Techniques](gltfTutorial_013_MaterialsTechniques.md#technique-parameter-values in techniques-or-materials) section.

 ## The `normals` attribute